Bookmark our quick guide on how to make granola, so that you can easily turn out a stellar batch with almost anything in your pantry.

 Nuts: Almonds, walnuts, pecans, hazelnuts, cashews, pistachios, macadamias, peanuts

 Seeds: Pumpkin, sunflower, flax, chia, sesame, hemp (keep the ratio of smaller seeds, like flax, chia, etc. to no more than ¼ cup)

 Optional: An additional ½ cup unsweetened coconut flakes

 HERBS, SPICES, and FLAVOURINGS

-Amount: 1-2 tsp dried spice and ⅛ – 1 tsp of flavouring extract, depending on the type.
+Amount: 1-2 teaspoon dried spice and ⅛ – 1 teaspoon of flavouring extract, depending on the type.
 For example, you can use a full teaspoon of vanilla extract, whereas you’d want to start with ¼ – ½ teaspoon of almond extract to start.